latitude-dev/llm-pricing/README.md

 1. Install [wrangler](https://developers.cloudflare.com/workers/cli-wrangler/install-update)
 2. Clone this repository
+3. Rename `wrangler.template.toml` to `wrangler.toml` and replace the `account_id` with your Cloudflare account ID
-3. Run `wrangler dev` in the project directory to start a local development server
+4. Run `wrangler dev` in the project directory to start a local development server
-4. Make your changes and test them locally
+5. Make your changes and test them locally
-5. Deploy your changes using `wrangler publish`
+6. Deploy your changes using `wrangler publish`

 ## Support